 A ticket gets you access to the daylong event at the Meat Market in September, where cheese producers such as Shaw River Buffalo, Holy Goat and Milawa will make themselves available for a chat and, of course, “give you a taste of everything that they make”, says Haddow.

 There’ll also be grilled-cheese sandwiches and flaming Reubens from Maker & Monger as well as molten raclette from Harper & Blohm.
 Haddow has also hinted at potential cheese-flavoured ice-creams and gelatos.

 Bottle Shop Concepts is also keeping things domestic on the drinks front.
 There will be loads of local beers and ciders, including Haddow’s Tasmanian Bruny Island Beer Co, and local wines from Patrick Sullivan and Pennyweight.
 You’ll also find sheep’s whey vodka from Grandvewe and whisky from Melbourne-based distillery Starward.

 The day culminates with a take-home platter; each cheesemaker will display their two best varieties – “the cheese they’re most proud of” – from which you can pick three.

 Basically, “it’s an awesome room full of fantastic cheese”, says Haddow.
 “Just let yourself go.”

-Mould: A Cheese Festival runs from 11am to 5pm on Saturday September 2 at Meat Market, 5 Blackwood Street, Melbourne.
+Mould: A Cheese Festival's day session is sold out.
+The night session runs from 6pm to 9pm on Saturday September 2 at Meat Market, 5 Blackwood Street, Melbourne.
 Tickets are $40 to $45.